celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Add tests expecting failures](./images/build_test_file_part4.png)

-You can see that in these test, we use the errors object from the `Helper` object to pass to our test helper function the error message we expect to be thrown by the contract.
+You can see that in these tests, we use the errors object from the `Helper` object to pass to our test helper function the error message we expect to be thrown by the contract.

 We can now run the tests again using the following command: